benshimonz/V1/README.md

 _**Q19:** Get Vehicle 34-234-99, if it is not owned by Lior Kogan_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q019.png)

+An 'X' / an '↛' may also appear before a relationship that directly follows a quantifier's branch:

 _**Q20:** Any vehicle that is not owned by James Smith nor by John Price (two versions)_